coracle-social/zephyr/README.md

-A proof-of-concept for linking QR codes with links via nostr.
+# Zephyr

+A calm place to read nostr.